richyen/richyen.github.io/_posts/2016-01-14-numa_spinlocks_issue.markdown

 Once you’ve set up the cpuset, and verified Postgres is running and you can log in, start up your application(s) and/or tests, and see if performance improves.
 Watch the CPU graph to make sure that only a fraction of your processors are actually being utilized.
 If you are able to achieve better performance, you can be certain that NUMA cache line contention is the cause for your earlier performance degradation.

 # The Fix
-From here, you will want to look into ensuring that your [Linux kernel is up-to-date with the latest kernel-level NUMA-handling features](https://en.wikipedia.org/wiki/Non-uniform_memory_access#Software_support).
+From here, you will want to ensure that your [Linux kernel is up-to-date with the latest kernel-level NUMA-handling features](https://en.wikipedia.org/wiki/Non-uniform_memory_access#Software_support).
 If upgrading your OS is not an option, you may want to look into other ways around the issue, which include creating a separate cpuset for each Postgres cluster/instance, limiting your real database connections to a safe level with a connection pooler (like pgbouncer), consider other hardware, or spread your data and workload across different servers.
+If you are stuck, feel free to contact EnterpriseDB Support, and we’d be happy to help.

 # Happy Trails!